-- · The executive's role within the Company and the compensation data for similar persons in peer group companies and subscription compensation survey data; - The demand for executives with the executive's specific expertise and experience; - · A comparison to other executives within the Company having similar levels of expertise and experience; and - Uniqueness of the executive's industry skills.
+- The executive's role within the Company and the compensation data for similar persons in peer group companies and subscription compensation survey data; - The demand for executives with the executive's specific expertise and experience; - · A comparison to other executives within the Company having similar levels of expertise and experience; and - Uniqueness of the executive's industry skills.

-The Compensation Committee retains ultimate discretion as to whether any salary increases, cash bonuses or stock-based awards will be awarded for any year, including whether to accept or vary from the CEO's recommendations regarding such salary increases, cash bonuses or stock-based awards for other executives.
+The Compensation Committee retains ultimate discretion as to whether any salary increases, cash bonuses or stock-based awards will be awarded for any year, including whether to accept or vary from the CEO's recommendations for other executives.